Darxo/Hardened/README.md

 - Add setting (on) to generate combat logs about chances and rolls for bypassing cover, when aiming at targets that are in cover
 - Add setting (on) for showing your uncapped hitchance during combat, when it would exceed the maximum possible hitchance
 - Add Setting (on) for displaying skill tags in the descriptions of active skills
+- Add setting (on) for displaying combat log entries whenever a Non-Attack skill is used
 - Improve visibility of Miasma and Burning Ground
 - Spawn an overlay animation when depleting a throwing weapon or a quiver
 - **Hand to Hand** and **Zombie Bite** skills will now always be sorted to the front in the UI